Masonville Place: Renovations

 On October 29, 2013, Sears Canada announced that it would close its store at the mall and several other locations throughout Canada to reduce costs.
 There were rumours that Nordstrom, an American retailer, was seeking to fill the space Sears had left, but these were dispelled in 2013 when Cadillac Fairview announced its plans.

 On March 29, 2016, Cadillac Fairview announced that Masonville Place would receive significant renovations during 2016.
 The $77 million renovations included a two-level mall expansion into the former Sears store, which had occupied an area of approximately 127,000 square feet.
-The renovations and mall expansion were completed by November 2016 and includes London's first Disney Store, Nando's, Zara, Hot Topic and Aroma Espresso Bar along with H&M and Atmosphere/Sport Chek.
+The renovations and mall expansion were completed by November 2016 and includes London's first Disney Store, Zara, Hot Topic and Aroma Espresso Bar along with H&M and Atmosphere/Sport Chek.
 The Keg moved from Richmond Row in downtown London to occupy a portion of the space in the new renovation.
-Other stores also moved into previously empty spaces, such as American fashion company Michael Kors, and New York-based makeup company NYX Cosmetics.
 In 2020, it was announced that Urban Planet would replace the former Forever 21 store.
+The Disney Store, Nando's, NYX Professional Makeup, Aroma Espresso Bar, and Hudson's Bay later closed.

+Currently, the mall's tenants include Aritzia, Abercrombie & Fitch, Hollister Co., Lululemon, Lush, Shoppers Drug Mart, American Eagle Outfitters, an Apple Store, Sephora, Bath & Body Works, JD Sports, Miniso, Nike, and Roots.